 If PCOS is causing you to experience acne, then here at Sönd, we can help.
 We’re acne sufferers ourselves, and after a frustrating and fruitless search for natural skin care products that work to support the needs of acne prone skin, we decided to create our own.

 If you’re suffering with skin that gets stressed out, whatever the cause, then our skin care products could be exactly what you’re looking for!
-If you’re unsure, you could try our Sample Trio.
-This super set includes samples of our Clean Slate Cream Cleanser, Sidekick Day Cream and Midnight Feast Night Cream.
+If you’re unsure, you could try our Discovery Trio.
+This super set includes samples of our Rebalance & Reset Cream Cleanser, Calming Hydration Day Cream and Overnight Replenishment Night Cream.

 So whilst we can’t help your period related PCOS symptoms, we can help you feel more comfortable in your own, clearer, skin with our PCOS acne skincare routine.

-If you have any of the symptoms we’ve discussed, and they’re bothering you, then you could benefit from talking to your GP or other medical specialist.
+If you have any of the symptoms we’ve discussed, and they’re bothering you, then you could benefit from talking to your GP.
 They can refer you to a specialist doctor who can then diagnose PCOS or find another cause for your symptoms.

 Normally, PCOS is diagnosed via a combination of talking to your doctor about your symptoms, a series of blood tests and an ultrasound scan.